fdspoto/ADM-2018-Group-24-HW3/README.md

 ### Description of the project
 In this repository you will find the Jupyter file named "Homework_3.ipynb" that contains all the work done in light of the achievement of the final result.
 Concretely:

-  - The creation and visualization of the following files "Dict", """""", """"", and its corresponding explanation.
+  - The creation and visualization of the following files "Dict.txt", "Inv_Dict.txt", and its corresponding explanation.

+  - The implementation and some examples of queries of the different Search Engines created.

-  - The implementation of """"""", """"""" and the definition of the scoring functions.
+  - The definition, implementations and example of the scoring new function.

   - The implementation of the Geomap that searches accomodations according to a location and its radius.